microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 ## Setting up the VSTS project

 1. Use [VSTS Demo Generator](https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373) to provision a team project on the VSTS account

     ![VSTS Demo Gen](images/vstsdemogen-1.png)

 1. Select **MyShuttleDocker** for the template

     ![VSTS Demo Gen](images/vstsdemogen-2.png)

-    **Note:** Using the VSTS Demo Generator link will automatically select the MuShuttleDocker template in the demo generator for the team project creation.
-To use other team project templates, use the alternate link provided below:  https://vstsdemogenerator.azurewebsites.net/
+    {% include note.html content= "Using the VSTS Demo Generator link will automatically select the MuShuttleDocker template in the demo generator for the team project creation.
+To use other team project templates, use the alternate link provided below:  [https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/)" %}

 ## Setting up the Jenkins VM